phamvanquoc1990/event-table-edit/README.md

 Event Table Edit is a free and open source table plugin for Joomla 2.5, 3.x and above (original author: Manuel Kaspar, continuation: Matthias Gruhn).
 With the plugin, you can create a responsive, editable table with CSV import and export function and XML export/import for table settings.
 It also has a full rights management (Joomla ACL).
 You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal-calendar-files for both in the attachment.
 As it is based on a CSS-template, the layout of the table can be changed easily.
 The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw plugins (https://github.com/filamentgroup/tablesaw).

-Download latest version 4.4 (since 02.12.2016): https://github.com/Theophilix/event-table-edit/archive/master.zip
+Download latest version 4.4.1 (since 14.12.2016): https://github.com/Theophilix/event-table-edit/archive/master.zip

 Demo site for backend and frontend (includes appointment table): http://demo.eventtableedit.com

 ## I Version history

+For version 4.4.1:
+[1] Normal mode
+- bug removed: https://github.com/Theophilix/event-table-edit/issues/28: Sorting by date field results in an error if date field is empty
+[3] Universal changes
+- english corrections: https://github.com/Theophilix/event-table-edit/pull/29 -> Thank you, user "brianteeman"!

 For version 4.4: